Skip to content

 Diesel has won various title belts starting from the WWF World Intercontinental and Tag Team Championships in the WWE.

-Diesel also became the first person to win a fight against Goldberg to break his no-lose 173-0 streak.
+Diesel also became the first person to win a fight against Goldberg to break his legendary no-lose 173-0 streak in WCW.

-In January 1994, Kevin Nash entered the Royal Rumble, where he eliminated 7 men in under 18 minutes.
+In January 1994, at the Royal Rumble, Kevin Nash entered the ring and eliminated 7 men in under 18 minutes.
+He lasted over 25 minutes in the match.

 8. Robert Maillet – 6′ 11″

-He is profoundly known for his time in the WWF from 1997 to 1999, in which he used to act under the well-known name of “Kurrgan,” being part of the Truth Commission and the Oddities.
+Maillet is best known for his stint in the World Wrestling Federation (WWF) from 1997 to 1999, where he performed under the ring name Kurrgan and was a member of The Truth Commission and The Oddities.

-Kurrgan debuted in the WWF in 1991, when he was called the Cajun Giant and won his dark match against Bob Bradley.
+Kurrgan made his first appearance in the WWF in 1991, when he was billed as The Cajun Giant and defeated Bob Bradley in a dark match at a television taping in Utica, NY.

 7. Big Cass – 6′ 11″